devmique/transyncph-b2b-saas-bus-operator-management-system/README.md

 - **Route Finder**: Search and discover bus routes and trip schedules and information by route number, start point, or destination
 - **Terminal Locator**: Find nearby terminals and get location information
 - **Service Visibility**: View available routes and key operational details
+- **Real-time Bus Locator**: Track the location of the active bus managed by the specific driver

 ## Technology Stack